-When it comes to romance (and, who am I kidding, life in general), I have the mindset of a preteen girl.
-That means I believe in fate, signs from the universe, and — to a certain degree – online horoscopes.
-My excuse is that my inner writer likes to connect dots and search for meaning where none exist.
+When it comes to romance, I have the mindset of a preteen.
+That means I believe in online horoscopes, signs from the universe, and — to a certain degree — fate.

-So when I encountered a cool girl during the final hour of my last day at a rather miserable gig in Hong Kong, I knew then and there she was significant.
-I just didn’t quite realize how.
-Dun, dun, dun.
+So when I encountered a girl during the final hour of my final day at a miserable gig, I knew then and there she was significant.
+I just didn’t know how.